 *Visit this full sample paper for ideas!

-If your paper has subtitles under subtitles, checkout the format below.
+If your paper has subtitles under subtitles, see the format below.
 Be sure to check with your instructor first if he/she agrees with this format before you decide to use it.

 |1||Boldface, flush left|